masaun/ZK-IP-packages-in-Noir/README.md

 ### 2. Selective Disclosure in Derivative Works

-- Example scenario: A creator wants to allow derivatives of their work under specific conditions.
+- Example use case: A creator wants to allow derivatives of their work under specific conditions.

-- Implementation:
+- Specification:
   - The original IP Asset includes metadata specifying permissible derivative conditions.
-  - A ZKP verifies that a derivative work meets these conditions without revealing the derivative's content.
+  - A ZKP  (Zero-Knowledge Proof) would verify that a derivative work meets these conditions **without revealing** the full `derivative's content`.
   - Upon successful verification, the derivative is registered as a new IP Asset linked to the original.

 - Benefit: Facilitates controlled collaboration and expansion of creative works.